 The Lyric Opera is an Equal Opportunity Employer.

 Head of Music Staff/Chorus Master

-The Head of Music Staff is a new full-time position that will undertake various musical aspects of the organization.
+The Head of Music Staff is a new position that will undertake various musical aspects of the organization.
 S/he will serve as chorus master and play principal main stage musical rehearsals, keyboards in performances as needed, and conduct offstage banda and chorus selections.
 Duties range from mentoring the Resident Artist Coach-Accompanist to curating musical programs for the Resident Artists, the Explorations Series, and Education and Outreach Departments.
 S/he will also be instrumental in planning schedules for the Resident Artists, and making music staff assignments, as well as playing Company auditions.
 S/he may also be called upon to create and/or host Company lectures, presentations and musical events.